Grigore Antipa

 Grigore Antipa ([ɡriˈɡore anˈtipa]; 27 November 1867 in Botoșani – 9 March 1944 in Bucharest) was a Romanian naturalist, zoologist, ichthyologist, ecologist, oceanologist, Darwinist biologist who studied the fauna of the Danube Delta and the Black Sea.
 Between 1892 and 1944 he was the director of the Bucharest Natural History Museum, which now bears his name.
 He is also considered to be the first person to modernize the diorama by emphasizing the three-dimensional aspect and first to use dioramas in a museum setting.
 He is the scientist who reorganized the Grigore Antipa National Museum of Natural History in the new building that today bears his name, designed by the architect Grigore Cerchez, built in 1906 and inaugurated by Carol I of Romania in 1908.
 He was elected as member of the Romanian Academy in 1910 and was also a member of several foreign academies.
 Grigore Antipa founded a school of hydrobiology and ichthyology in Romania.

 Biography

 Grigore Antipa spent his childhood in Botoșani, in a neighborhood inhabited by many Armenians and Jews, who taught him in foreign languages.
 His father was a lawyer, but he lost his parents early and was raised by his aunts in a modest environment.
 Thanks to his older brother, Nicolae, who was a parasitologist, he obtained a royal scholarship and studied at Jena (Germany), with the famous naturalist Ernst Haeckel (1834-1919), the inventor of ecology.
+He submitted his dissertation Die Lucernariden der Bremer Expedition nach Ostspitzbergen im Jahre 1889.
+Nebst Anh. üb. rudimentäre Tentakel bei Lucernariden in 1891 and obtained his Dr. phil..

-He continued his scientific research in France and Italy.
+Afterwards continued his scientific research in France and Italy.
 A study on the evolution of the thymus in fish dates from this period.